-What Are the Hardest Colleges to Get Into?
+What Are the Hardest Colleges to Get Into in 2022?

-- The most selective U.S. colleges have extremely rigorous admission standards.
+- The most selective U.S. colleges maintain extremely rigorous admission standards.

 - Six of the 10 most competitive colleges are Ivy League schools.